G-Unit: Debut album and success (2002–03)

-In 2002, 50 Cent was discovered by Eminem and signed a $1 million contract with Shady Records, under the aegis of Dr. Dre's Aftermath Entertainment and Interscope Records.
+Shortly after the unsolved murder of Jam Master Jay, 50 Cent, an artist with JMJ Records since the mid-1990s, received a call from Eminem who signed him to Shady Records, under the aegis of Dr. Dre's Aftermath Entertainment and Interscope Records.
 After signing to Interscope, he was granted his own record label, which led to the creation of G-Unit Records.
-50 Cent immediately signed both Lloyd Banks and Tony Yayo to the label, and they began working on G-Unit's debut album, however, Tony Yayo was incarcerated at the time and was unable to record any new material for the album, which led to 50 Cent signing Tennessee-based rapper Young Buck to G-Unit Records and subsequently adding him to the group.
+50 Cent immediately signed both Lloyd Banks and Tony Yayo to the label.
+They began working on G-Unit's debut album.
+However, Tony Yayo was incarcerated at the time and was unable to record any new material for the album.
+This led to 50 Cent signing Tennessee-based rapper Young Buck to G-Unit Records; subsequently Young Buck was added to the group.
 After the signing of Young Buck, G-Unit made their first major label appearance as a group on the remix to 50 Cent's single "P.I.M.P.", which featured Snoop Dogg, Banks and Young Buck.

 Later in November 2003, the group released their debut studio album, Beg for Mercy.
 The album featured guest appearances from R&B singers Joe and Butch Cassidy, and production was handled by high-profile producers such as Hi-Tek, Dr. Dre and Scott Storch, among several others.
 50 Cent also served as the album's executive producer.
 Due to Tony Yayo's incarceration, he only made two appearances on the album, both of which used pre-recorded material.
 His face is seen on the brick wall of the album cover because he could not be photographed on account of his jail sentence.
 Beg for Mercy went on to sell over 3.9 million units in the U.S., 5.8 million copies worldwide, and has since been certified quadruple Platinum by the RIAA.